 We’re nerds for factory tours, and the Theo Chocolate factory tour in Fremont (north Seattle) was as tasty as it was informative.
 The hour-long experience started with a sit down lesson/chocolate tasting about the cocoa bean growth and processing techniques that lead to Theo’s ethically-sourced cocoa.
 You can see the full story in illustrations below, or click here.
 After that, our tour guide walked us around the factory floor, explained how all the machines operate, showed us the truffle-making lab, then finished up in the chocolate showroom.

 I love chocolate and I love factory tours, so this fun activity was a winner (even though we had to wear hair nets).

 How cute are these complimentary beach cruisers from the StayPineapple Hotel?
 We didn’t stay there, I just think they’re adorable.

 We stayed in a basement Airbnb during our Seattle evenings.
 My only advice for your next Airbnb experience – ask about how private the actual room is.
-We were plenty happy with the room we booked in Ballard (north Seattle), but wished it was more clear in the posting that the room was a basement, not a separate mother-in-law building that we thought it was.
+We were plenty happy with the room we booked in Ballard (north Seattle), but wished it was more clear in the posting that the room was a basement, not the separate mother-in-law building we thought it would be.
 Not exactly ideal for a honeymoon, let’s just say.